 In January of 1888, a crowd farewelled Jonathan Goforth, the first missionary appointed to China by the Canadian Presbyterian Church.
 Eight months later, a throng sang and waved their goodbyes to fourteen of the new missionaries that made up the first North American party to join Hudson Taylor in obedience to God to take the good news of Jesus to the provinces of inland China.

-Copies of Hudson Taylor’s book China’s Spiritual Need and Claims was first published in October 1865.
-The first three thousand copies had an immediate impact on the Christian public.
+Hudson Taylor’s book China’s Spiritual Need and Claims was first published in October 1865.
 Within three weeks the book had to be reprinted—a second edition was published two months later, followed by a third in 1866.
 In the book, Hudson Taylor challenged readers to consider the geographical size and population of the great Asian empire in comparison to its exceedingly small Christian witness.
 Many responded to the book’s integration of statistics and earnest pleading by joining the CIM and other mission agencies.
 More were challenged to pray for the unreached and the missionaries.
 Updated editions of the book were published in 1868, 1872, 1884, 1887, and 1890.

 Dr. David J. Michell (1934-1997) was born in China to CIM missionaries, Walter and Reba Michell.
 He was at Cheefoo School in Northeast China when Japanese took students and staff captive and his experiences in those years in the Weihsien concentration camp are told in his book A Boy’s War.
 After his studies in Australia and London, he joined OMF in New Zealand and served in Japan with his wife Joan.
 The family settled in Toronto when David became Canada Director in 1975.